noamaus/IMPRES-codes/README.md

 %%%System requirements: MATLAB has to be installed.
 %%%Version checked on: MATLAB 2014b, MATLAB 2017b and MATLAB 2018a.
 %%%OS tested: mac OS 10.12.6 ans 10.10.5
-%%%Typical running typme: excluding hilClibming.m, all codes run in a few
+%%%Typical running time: excluding hilClibming.m, all codes run in a few
 %%%minutes or less.
 %%%hilClibming.m - requires a long running time (typically 4-6 hours), and is
 %%%commented in MAIN_CODES->Feature_selection->PART1 (line 13 with a warning